 Book 1 – Ghosts of Bliss Bayou

 Find it on now Amazon 2018 Readers’ Favorite Award Winner

 Ghosts, a family curse, and a legacy of true magic

 For sixteen-year old Abigail Renshaw, the terrifying nightmares are not the worst part.
 When apparitions start leaking out of the nightmares into her waking life—Well, that’s a problem.

 But Abby’s dealt with hallucinations before, and she’s nothing if not resilient.
 Following clues from the nightmares, she convinces her mother to let her visit Harmony Springs, the small town in Florida where Abby was born, and where her grandmother still lives.

 There, Abby finds unexpected help from new friends: a compulsive teenage blogger named Molly Quick, and Molly’s older brother Ray-Ray (a guy Abby really starts to like).

 The not-so-good news?
-Abby’s apparitions might be real after all.
+Abby’s apparitions might be real after all. the results of a family curse.
 And one of them wants to kill her.